A Hands-On Guide to Mobile-First Responsive Design

 Mobile-First = Content-First

 If your site is good on a mobile device, it translates better to all devices.
 More important, though, is that a mobile-first approach is also a content-first approach.
 Mobile has the most limitations, screen size, and bandwidth to name a few, and so designing within these parameters forces you to prioritize content ruthlessly.

 The mobile-first approach organically leads to a design that’s more content-focused, and therefore user-focused.
 The heart of the site is content — that’s what the users are there for.

 One caveat, though, is that mobile users sometimes require different content than desktop users.
 Device-specific content can be gauged by considering context — what, in a given situation and a given environment, will your user appreciate more.
-The best way to plan ahead for these is creating user scenarios.
+The best way to plan ahead for these is by creating user scenarios.

-Another advantage to mobile-first approach is that the small-screen breakpoints can better fit around the content.
+Another advantage to the mobile-first approach is that the small-screen breakpoints can better fit around the content.
 Again, the alternative is worse: having to squeeze an already plump design into a tiny framework.
 But with the mobile-first approach, the breakpoints develop naturally around content, so you don’t need any awkward edits.

 The Mobile-First Design Process

 We’ll describe a process that helps our designers at UXPin.

 As usual, wireframing is a recommended early step to most efficiently structure your layout.
 When wireframing or prototyping, we use the responsive breakpoint menu to streamline the process of moving to different screen sizes, starting with the smallest.